ibm-cloud-docs/maximo-application-suite/plan.md

 ---

+{{site.data.keyword.attribute-definition-list}}

 # Planning for Maximo Application Suite deployable architecture
 {: #planning}

 Use this topic if you have prerequisites, dependencies, or other information a customer needs to be able to quickly deploy this architecture from the catalog into a project.
 {: shortdesc}

-## Preparing to install Maximo Application Suite by using deployable architecture from {{site.data.keyword.Bluemix_full}} Public catalog
+## Preparing to install Maximo Application Suite by using deployable architecture from {{site.data.keyword.Bluemix_full}} public catalog
 {: #preparing}

 Before you install IBM® Maximo® Application Suite or Maximo Application Suite Core + Manage, consider your installation preferences such as the type of Maximo Application Suite offering that you prefer.